byterubpay/byterub-site/_posts/2017-09-16-logs-for-the-Community-meeting-held-on-2017-09-16.md

 **\<rehrar>** and they all integrate with each other, and you can have one, or both on, and turn them off at will
 **\<pero>** taiga is a pm tool that's made to work with agile/scrum/kanban pm methodologies
 **\<rehrar>** You can make and manage your own projects.
-**\<rehrar>** Basically, we're empowering and enabling the community to take charge of the direction Monero is going.
+**\<rehrar>** Basically, we're empowering and enabling the community to take charge of the direction ByteRub is going.
 **\<rehrar>** Alright, let's move on.
 **\<rehrar>** 5.
-Monero Support
+ByteRub Support
 **\<serhack>** A lot  of news
-**\<rehrar>** Not everyone knows, but we have a subreddit for Monero Support that  we would like to start utilizing.
+**\<rehrar>** Not everyone knows, but we have a subreddit for ByteRub Support that  we would like to start utilizing.
 You can go to  https://reddit.com/r/monerosupport and help by answering or asking  questions.
-This is in the effort of keeping the Monero ecosystem  understandable, uncluttered, and user-friendly.
+This is in the effort of keeping the ByteRub ecosystem  understandable, uncluttered, and user-friendly.
 Please subscribe and lend a helping hand when somebody comes in with a question.
-**\<rehrar>** The transition will take some time, since there are many more people  on /r/Monero than /r/MoneroSupport.
+**\<rehrar>** The transition will take some time, since there are many more people  on /r/ByteRub than /r/ByteRubSupport.
 However, we are confident that the  community is large enough for there to be two distinct subreddits.
 **\<rehrar>** We would like to reference StackExchange as often as possible in this  subreddit.
 These two resources will work together.
-You can almost think  of Monero Support as a less formal StackExchange.
+You can almost think  of ByteRub Support as a less formal StackExchange.
-**\<rehrar>** End goal: a cleaner Monero Reddit ecosystem for everyone. :)
+**\<rehrar>** End goal: a cleaner ByteRub Reddit ecosystem for everyone. :)
 **\<cryptochangement>** get ready to answer blockhain sync questions everyone!
 **\<rehrar>** Unless there's any thoughts on that, we'll move on as we're running short on time
 **\<rehrar>** 6.
 Translations
 **\<rehrar>** Erciccione started #monero-translations to help people with, well, translations.
 If you have other languages at your disposal, consider dropping by and saying hello.
 **\<erciccione>** yep, i have a couple of things to say that i just wrote down
-**\<rehrar>** As an update on software, Monero Translations is trying a few different open-source, self-hosted (can you tell we like that kinda stuff) alternatives to Transifex
+**\<rehrar>** As an update on software, ByteRub Translations is trying a few different open-source, self-hosted (can you tell we like that kinda stuff) alternatives to Transifex
 **\<rehrar>** sure, go for it
 **\<serhack>** Great @erciccione
-**\<erciccione>** thanks, as rehrar was saying the Monero Localization WorkGroup is formed, our home is at monero-translations (IRC, Slack).
+**\<erciccione>** thanks, as rehrar was saying the ByteRub Localization WorkGroup is formed, our home is at monero-translations (IRC, Slack).
 I encurage everybody interested in translating monero to ask there for both help (github issues, info, ecc) aswell for coordinating
 **\<erciccione>** During the last weeks we checked about 5-6 platforms, but only two of them had all the requirements we needed (many platforms had problems with static websites, markdown or QT).
 This two were Transifex and Weblate
 **\<erciccione>** The common feeling was to avoid Transifex since is closed source, so last week i started setting up a test instance for weblate, but i found some issues that neither rehrar or serhack could solve, so
 **\<parasew>** erciccione, this sounds amazing. i have a few people who wanted to translate, will send them along.